The Aim Foundation

 Overview

 THE AIM FOUNDATION is a family grantmaking foundation established in 1971 by Ian & Angela Marks.
 The endowment was created in 1989 when the Marks family sold their confectionery business, Trebor, to Cadbury Schweppes.
 Following Ian Marks' death in 2018, the foundation has been led by Chair Caroline Marks since 2016, with all five trustees being family members related to the original settlor.
-In 2023, the foundation spun off its nutrition-focused grantmaking into a separate entity (the Nutritional Wellbeing Foundation), allowing AIM to concentrate on its two core priorities: improving the wellbeing of infants, children and young people, and restoring and protecting UK rivers and coastal waters.
-The foundation distributed over ??700,000 in grants during 2023/24 to pioneering charities and voluntary organisations.
+In 2023, the foundation spun off its nutrition-focused grantmaking into a separate entity (the Nutritional Wellbeing Foundation).
+In late 2024, the foundation closed its Young People's Mental Health programme, allowing AIM to concentrate on its two remaining core priorities: improving the wellbeing of infants and children through early childhood support, and restoring and protecting UK rivers and coastal waters.
+The foundation distributes approximately £600,000 in grants annually to pioneering charities and voluntary organisations.

 Funding Priorities

-The AIM Foundation operates three core programmes aligned with three key objectives (changing the system, strengthening the sector, and direct support):
+The AIM Foundation currently operates two core programmes aligned with three key objectives (changing the system, strengthening the sector, and direct support):

-• Early Years: Supporting work to improve the emotional and social development of young children from vulnerable families
+• Early Childhood: Supporting work to improve the emotional and social development of young children from vulnerable families, ensuring all children in the UK are ready to thrive in school by funding evidence-based early childhood initiatives that address systemic barriers and empower families and communities

-• Environment: Funding organisations working to restore and protect UK rivers and coastal waters
+• UK Rivers: Funding organisations working to restore and protect UK rivers to improve water quality, support healthy ecosystems, and mitigate the impact of climate change

 Types of Funding